danielj0nes/web-accessibility/README.md

 *If you inspect the HTML code of article.html in your code editor, are the header cells and data cells marked up correctly?
 If not, how can you fix it?*

 * The header cells are not marked up correctly, to fix this the `<td>` tags were replaced with `<th>` for each identified table header value.

+### Column and row groups
+*In the table about average global temperature, there are some headers that span multiple rows (columns) but the corresponding scopes are not correctly established.
+Based on the slides containing column and row groups, can you change the HTML code?*

+* Yes